appliedgeometry/EuLearn_db/Architectures/README.md

 ## Usage

-To train and test a model, use:
+To train and test a model, from the root directory use:
 ```bash
 python [model]_main.py --data [folder with training data] --test_data [folder with testing data]
 ```